hneemann/Digital/CONTRIBUTING.md

 To run the tests with `mvn verify`, [maven](https://maven.apache.org/) and a jdk must be installed.

-If you want to contribute a `*.dig` file, but are not familiar with maven and therefore not able to run `mvn verify`, it is easier for me if you don't create a pull request, but instead pack the `*.dig` files, create an [issue](https://github.com/hneemann/Digital/issues/new), and attach the zip file to this issue.
+If you want to contribute a `*.dig` file, but you are not familiar with maven or just don't want to install all this stuff, and therefore can't run `mvn verify`, it is easier for me if you don't create a pull request, but instead pack the `*.dig` files, create an [issue](https://github.com/hneemann/Digital/issues/new), and attach the zip file to this issue.